 One way to think about railing color is to establish a theme for your deck space.
 Should your space provoke a specific feeling or mood?
 Do you want it to feel Zen-like, nautical, rustic, or modern?

 More passive or neutral colors can give a soothing Zen-like feeling to your outdoor space.
-Silvers, whites and stainless steel can look more nautical or modern.
+Silvers, whites, and stainless steel can look more nautical or modern.
 Browns and greens can feel more rustic and blend in better with a backyard garden space.

-It is important to look at color samples in the area that it will be used.
+It is important to look at color samples in the area where they will be used.
 Whether you’re planning an outdoor deck railing project or an indoor staircase, look at color samples in natural light.
 Direct sunlight is best.
 Observe the railing color sample during the daytime and evening.
 Observe the railing color in the environment that the color will be used.
 The eye perceives color differently on vertical surfaces than it does on horizontal and curved surfaces.
 If the color is being applied to a vertical surface, be sure to look at the sample on a vertical surface.
 This will give you a better perspective on how the color will actually look.

 Should the railing color match the outside of the house or accent it?